Hayesville High School: History

-The school continued to board students through the 1909-10 school year and sometime prior to 1909 the name of the school was changed to Hayesville High School.
+The school continued to board students through the 1909-10 school year.
+Sometime prior to 1909, the name of the school was changed to Hayesville High School.
 Hayesville High School received accreditation in 1924.
-That same year its two-story wooden frame building was demolished and replaced with a new $36,000 brick schoolhouse.
+That same year, its two-story wooden frame building was demolished and replaced with a new $36,000 brick schoolhouse.
 The brick building was the first school in the county to feature indoor plumbing and running water, which was supplied by an on-campus well.

 On August 6, 1928, the school stopped charging tuition and became free for all county students.

 By 1929, Hayesville High had 11 teachers and approximately 500 students.

-That same year the school fielded a football team; it was undefeated in its opening season.
+That same year, the school fielded a football team; it was undefeated in its opening season.